yegor256/blog/_posts/2020/jan/2020-01-07-embrace-the-chaos.md

 improvements.
 And, of course, the one who makes them gets the rewards: bonuses, a promotion, a raise, and so on.

-{% quote Be thankful for the existence of the chaos—your career can grow because of it. %}
+{% quote Be thankful for the existence of the chaos---your career can grow because of it. %}

 If you see the issues around you, both technical and managerial, and you know how to fix them---great!
 This means that you are already ahead